Eddevinc/files2/wvd-in-a-day/02-Azure-AD-Domain-Services.md

    ![ws name.](media/h.png)

-   > This subnet will be used to deploy Azure Active Domain Service.
+   > This subnet will be used to deploy Azure Active Directory Domain Service.
 8. Make sure the subnet **(new)aads-subnet-01 (10.0.0.0/24)** is selected by default.

    ![ws name.](media/i.png)